-At his death, King Edgar the Peaceful had left two sons, the elder of these, Edward, was the child of his first marriage to Æthelflæd, the daughter of Ealdorman Ordmaer.
+At his death, King Edgar the Peaceful had left two sons, the elder of these, Edward, was the child of his first marriage to Æthelflæd, the daughter of Ealdorman Ordgar.

 Ælfthryth was crowned Queen on 11th May, 973, at Bath Abbey, which was the first instance of a coronation of a Saxon Queen of England.
 She was the first consort to be termed Queen since the infamous Judith, daughter of Charles the Bald, in the previous century.

 His father's will named his elder son, Edward, (or Eadweard in Old English) as his heir and he had the support of the influential but now aged St. Dunstan, Archbishop of Canterbury.
-Many of the nobility of the realm, including the powerful Alfere, Ealdorman of Mercia were in favour of the seven year old Ethelred succeeding, as they themselves had much to gain from the crown being subjected to a long minority government.
-The nation was divided over the issue of which of his sons should suceed King Edgar.
-A meeting of the witan was arranged at Calne, in Wiltshire were the matter was debated at length.
-Eventually, the influence of Dunstan prevailed and accordingly Edward was elected King
+Many of the nobility of the realm, including the powerful Alfere, Ealdorman of Mercia were in favour of the seven-year-old Ethelred succeeding, as they had much to gain from the crown being subjected to a long minority government.
+The nation was divided over the issue of which of his sons should succeed King Edgar.
+A meeting of the witan was arranged at Calne, in Wiltshire where the matter was debated at length.
+Eventually, the influence of Dunstan prevailed and accordingly, Edward was elected King